videolan/vlc-ios/fastlane/README.md

 - Clear derived data

-- Increment the version and build number and commit the change (only for iOS releases)
+- Set the version, bump the build number and commit the change

 - Apply the privateConstants which include the credentials